Odes of Solomon: Theology

 Though there is some dispute, according to Chadwick the Odes are likely part of the proto-Orthodox Christian strain, with slight differences, as Odist appears to have mixed ideas from the Essene community with Christianity.
 Others, such as James White, have argued that the book is influenced by Gnosticism.

 Soteriology

 It has been argued by some that the Odes support the doctrine of predestination; for example, they state, "And before they had existed, I recognized them; and imprinted a seal on their faces."
-Others, however, do not agree that the Odes support predestination, arguing that the writer had in mind, not unconditional election, but election based on foreknowledge.
+Others, however, do not agree with the conclusion that the book may be interpreted as teaching any kind of unconditional election, arguing that the writer had in mind, not unconditional election, but election based on foreknowledge.

-According to Thomas R. Schreiner, the soteriology of the Odes is highly grace oriented being underlined by a doctrine of election and he argued the writer saw salvation as a work of God which is not accomplished by human merit.
+According to the American New Testament scholar Thomas R. Schreiner, the soteriology of the Odes is highly grace oriented being underlined by a doctrine of election and he argued the writer saw salvation as a work of God which is not accomplished by human merit.
 Thomas R. Schreiner and Brian J. Arnold argued that the book supports a form of imputed righteousness.